Handling Requests for Public Information

 B. Requests for Public Information Received by Employees

-Any employee who receives a request for records or information shall immediately forward it to the Office of Legal Affairs ("Legal Affairs") via fax (713-500-3275) or electronic mail (firstname.lastname@example.org).
+Any employee who receives a request for records or information shall immediately forward it to the Office of Legal Affairs ("Legal Affairs") via fax (713-500-3275) or electronic mail (email@example.com).
 Once the information has been forwarded, the original recipient of the request must send the original via interoffice mail and follow-up with a telephone call to Legal Affairs.
 If an oral request is received, the requesting party should be directed to address the request in writing to the Public Information Officer as directed on the university’s website.
-If the request is received via e-mail, the recipient of the e-mail should reply notifying the requestor that requests for public information sent via email must be sent to email@example.com.

 C. Responding to Public Information Requests